AA/PPS No. 02.01.20 (2.03)

 Study-Abroad, Study-in-America, and off-campus courses offered by the university, or by an approved consortium composed of Texas public institutions, shall be approved by the THECB Commissioner in order for the semester credit hours or contact hours generated in those courses to receive formula funding.

-All courses covered under PPS 2.03 shall meet the quality standards applicable to on-campus courses.
+All courses covered under this policy shall meet the quality standards applicable to on-campus courses.
 They shall also adhere to the following guidelines and standards:

-Courses that offer either academic credit or Continuing Education Units shall do so in accordance with the standards of the Commission on Colleges of the Southern Association of Colleges and Schools.
+Courses that offer either academic credit or Continuing Education Units shall do so in accordance with the standards of the Southern Association of Colleges and Schools Commission on Colleges.

 Students shall satisfy the same requirements for enrollment in an academic credit course as on-campus students.